metalstormbass/VulnerableAzure/README.md

 - Secret
 - Subscription ID

+Ensure that you give this app registration "Contributor" permission.
+This is required for Terraform to build the environment.

 ### Terraform
 Create a new workspace in your Orginization and select CLI-driven run.
 The configure your variables.